Beyond Mean Field: Fluctuation Diagnostics and Fixed-Point Behavior: Evolution of Fixed Points

 and replace only the quartic vertex by

 This choice keeps the bookkeeping of internal and external lines in Feynman diagrams straightforward.
-Although the modification appears minimal, it corresponds in configuration space to a smeared two‑body interaction rather than a strictly local one.
+Although the change looks minimal in momentum space, it corresponds in configuration space to a smeared two-body interaction rather than a strictly local contact term.

+A standard motivation for introducing a form factor comes from nuclear physics — notably the Yamaguchi-type separable interaction~\cite{yamaguchi:pr1954aa} — where it encodes the internal structure of nuclei.
+Within a QFT framework, such form factors can be understood as capturing vertex dressing when solving Dyson equations for the 2- and 4-point functions.
+Here, however, our intent is purely practical: the form factor serves as a device to introduce nonlocality and an external scale into the RG flow.
+Note that $m_1$ is treated as an external scale which does not run.

 Because only the momentum shell contributes to the one-loop integrals, the flow equations acquire factors of

 The modified flows are